Business & Innovation- June 23, 2022

 AdTech: Helping customers find new food they love, every single day

 From billboards and magazine spreads to sponsored searches and Insta shops, advertising has progressed rapidly over the last ten years.
 Now, the term “AdTech” (Advertising Technology) is widely used to cover all tech that has been developed to support advertising campaigns.

 At Delivery Hero, we are exploring the potential of AdTech to introduce people to new food they love and to enable our partners to meet their future customers at the perfect moment.
 Operating across about 50 countries around the clock, our AdTech connects the ideal advertiser with the ideal customer millions of times every day.
-As of 2024, advertising will generate approximately 2 billion euros in revenue for Delivery Hero, and our innovative tech and product offering is the backbone of that development.
+In 2024/25, AdTech is predicted to generate more than 2 billion euros in revenue for Delivery Hero*, and our innovative tech and product offering is the backbone of that development.

 We talked to three people working in AdTech at Delivery Hero, to get their take on the why and the how of all things advertising at Delivery Hero.
 Read on to hear Candas Bozkurt (VP Global Revenue), Tara Carroll (Director of Media Solutions, Quick Commerce) and James Carter (SVP Engineering) discuss this exciting pillar of our business model

 Candas Bozkurt: “There are two forms of AdTech at Delivery Hero.
 The first is a range of products that we have developed to offer advertising solutions for restaurants, which help them to increase their visibility and reach, improve their order conversion, and eventually drive more sales.
 The second is led by Tara, and helps fast-moving consumer goods (FMCG) brands to build brand awareness and drive sales.”